ddobrin/optimize-serverless-google-cloud/README.md

 - easy maintainability
 - lower costs

-Some aspects need to be balanced, others such as container and runtime security are mandatory.
+## Outcomes
+This material contains lessons learned from participation in various projects or publicly available knowledge and documentation.

+You can:
+* revisit the production-readiness checklist as you build the service and review it before deploying services to a Production serverless environment
+* use the material as a starting point for optimization workshops or discussions around production readiness

+Materials:
+* production-readiness `checklist`
+* `complete set` of services (code, config, environment setup) using best practices
+* alternative versions of the services along the lines of `what is happening if you don't do this`

 ## Service production-readiness checklist

 ![Production Readiness Checklist](images/Main.png)

 ## The App
-A set of services is provided to illustrate the different points, following this simple architecture:
+A set of services is provided to illustrate the different aspects, following this simple architecture:
 ![App](images/AppArch.png)

 ## Project & Source Code
-Source code recommendations can be grouped into few distinct categories:
+Source code recommendations can be grouped into the following distinct categories:

 ### Project
 * Java - Use latest LTS version